 “The new constitution has put at rest, forever, all the agitating questions relating to our peculiar institution African slavery as it exists amongst us the proper status of the negro in our form of civilization.
 This was the immediate cause of the late rupture and present revolution.
 Jefferson in his forecast, had anticipated this, as the “rock upon which the old Union would split.”
 He was right.
 What was conjecture with him, is now a realized fact… The prevailing ideas entertained by him and most of the leading statesmen at the time of the formation of the old constitution, were that the enslavement of the African was in violation of the laws of nature… Our new government is founded upon exactly the opposite idea; its foundations are laid, its corner- stone rests, upon the great truth that the negro is not equal to the white man; that slavery subordination to the superior race is his natural and normal condition.
 This, our new government, is the first, in the history of the world, based upon this great physical, philosophical, and moral truth.
 This truth has been slow in the process of its development, like all other truths in the various departments of science.”

-In return for the South, Rutherford B Hayes was declared President elect, and Union troops finally left the south.
-Reconstruction was now over and it has officially failed.
+In return for the south, Rutherford B Hayes was declared President elect, and Union troops finally left the south.
+Reconstruction was now over and it had failed.